thradams/cake/ownership.md

 }
 ```

-> This is also expected to be used with a macro, so compiler without ownership checks will just ignore.
+So far, from the experience of using this feature in cake source itself, I have much less usages of "unchecked" than I was expecting initially.

-assert can be used to override the static analysis state.
+**assert** also can be used to override the static analysis state.

 ```c
 /* linked list sample */